 Save the Children was one of the first humanitarian organisations on the ground after Typhoon Haiyan hit the Philippines on 8 November 2013 and our response continues at full pace.
-A year on, we've reached over 800,000 children and adults with life-saving aid and support.
+A year on, we had reached over 800,000 children and adults with life-saving aid and support.
 None of this would have been possible without the incredible generosity of our supporters who donated £3.7 million to our appeal.

 How Save the Children has helped